New Bedford Highway Killer

 The New Bedford Highway Killer is an unidentified serial killer responsible for the deaths of at least nine women and the disappearances of two additional women in New Bedford, Massachusetts, between March 1988 and April 1989.
 The killer is also suspected to have assaulted numerous other women.
 All the killer's victims were known sex workers or had struggles with addiction.
-While the victims were taken from New Bedford, they were all found in different surrounding towns, including Dartmouth, Freetown and Westport, Massachusetts, along Route 140.
-The main detective that pursued the case was John Dextradeur.
+While the victims were taken from New Bedford, they were all found in different surrounding towns, including Dartmouth, Freetown and Westport, along Massachusetts Route 140.